 This free printable offers some basic facts about the presidents and some of their accomplishments.
 Color them and put them together and you get a mini fact book to put together to learn a little about the presidents.
 Plus there’s a book list to use with older kids to expand on the lesson further.

 Read Buzzy and Thomas move into the President’s House -and learn about Thomas Jefferson’s dog and all the emotions Buzzy has when he finds out he is to move into the President’ house.
-This is an adorable book and you can get a free coloring page of buzzy too!

 Test your presidential knowledge with this free trivia quiz.
 Then if you really want to test your knowledge, play the “All the Presidents’ Dogs” game